dogweather/forkful/content/en/arduino/strings/using-regular-expressions.md

 weight: 11
 ---

-## What & Why?
-Regular expressions (regex) are sequences of characters that define search patterns, primarily used for string matching and manipulation.
-Programmers leverage regex in Arduino projects for parsing serial inputs, validating user input, or extracting data from strings, enhancing data processing efficiency and flexibility.

 ## How to:
 Arduino does not have built-in support for regex directly in its standard library.
 However, you can achieve regex-like functionality for simple patterns using basic string functions, or for more complex needs, integrate a third-party library such as `regex`.